Center for Innovative Technologies

 Division Office: Main Building Room 210, Clifton Campus

 Division Phone Number: (513) 569-1743

-The Center for Innovative Technologies encompasses Cincinnati State’s academic programs and majors in information and engineering technologies.
-The Center offers a number of associate's degree and certificate programs that prepare students for a career in technology.
-Many of the degree programs also offer a pathway to related bachelor's degree programs.
-Cincinnati State has been recognized nationally and internationally for over 35 years as a center of excellence in engineering technologies education, and the information technologies programs have served as regional educational models for innovation.
+The Center for Innovative Technologies encompasses Cincinnati State’s academic programs and majors in engineering, multimedia, and information technologies.
+The Center offers a number of associate's degree and certificate programs that prepare students for a career in a variety of technical fields or a possible pathway to a bachelor's degree.
+Cincinnati State has been recognized nationally as one of the top schools in Ohio for engineering-related associate's degrees in the state.

 The academic programs within the Center for Innovative Technologies are organized into the following departments: